CarlosCSZ/Git_Visualizer_api/README.md

 This is the API of Git visualizer wihch in its first version provide the commits history of this project.

 ## Description
-This REST API develped in [Nest.js](https://github.com/nestjs/nest).
+This is a REST API developed in [Nest.js](https://github.com/nestjs/nest).
 The main purpose of this API is to connect with GitHub API in order to serve resources and information about projects and repositories.

 ## API urls
 (local): http://localhost:3001/api/ <br />